-The Department's commentary on the specific clauses of the Bill identified in your letter, are set out in the attached Annex.
+The Department's commentary on the specific clauses of the Bill identified in your letter, are

 I am copying this letter to the Clerk of the Committee for Regional Development.

 This letter is likely to be fully disclosable under Freedom of Information.